databricks/spark-csv/README.md

+**This library does not support Spark 2.0+.
+This library has been ported into Spark 2.0.**

 # CSV Data Source for Apache Spark

 A library for parsing and querying CSV data with Apache Spark, for Spark SQL and DataFrames.